Battle of Lahti

-Battle of Lahti was a 1918 Finnish Civil War battle, fought from 19 April to 1 May between the German troops and Finnish Whites against the Finnish Reds in Lahti, Finland.
-Together with the Battle of Vyborg, from 24 to 29 April, it was the last major battle of the war.
+Battle of Lahti was a 1918 Finnish Civil War battle, fought from 19 April to 1 May by the German troops and Finnish Whites against the Finnish Reds in Lahti, Finland.
+Together with the Battle of Viipuri, from 24 to 29 April, it was the last major battle of the war.

-The German unit Detachment Brandenstein, commanded by the colonel Otto von Brandenstein, attacked Lahti on 19 April, taking the town by the next evening.
+The German unit Detachment Brandenstein, commanded by colonel Otto von Brandenstein, attacked Lahti on 19 April, taking the town by the next evening.
 At the same time, a column of tens of thousands of Red refugees was approaching Lahti from the west.
-On 22 April, the Reds launched a counterattack in order to break through the German lines and clear way for the fleeing people.
+On 22 April, the Reds launched a counterattack to break through the German lines and clear the way for the fleeing people.
 The attempt failed and the Reds finally surrendered on 1 May.
-As a result, the Whites and Germans captured about 30,000 Reds and their family members who were placed to a concentration camp in the outskirts of Lahti.
+As a result, the Whites and Germans captured about 30,000 Reds and their family members who were placed in a concentration camp on the outskirts of Lahti.